mousepawmedia/devdocs/source/guides/staff.rst

 Technical Requirements
 =======================================

-You **must** have Linux, ideally an Ubuntu-based distro (version 18.04 or later), installed on your computer.
+You **must** have Linux, ideally an Ubuntu-based distro (version 20.04 or later), installed on your computer.
 See :doc:`../setup_linux/install` for instructions on installing it.
 If you need help, contact Jason C. McDonald.

-Although we work on Linux, you may access the Staff Network via Windows, Mac, iOS (Apple) mobile devices, Android mobile devices, or BSD-based operating systems if you need to.
+Although we work on Linux, you may access the Staff Network via Windows, macOS, iOS (Apple) mobile devices, Android mobile devices, or BSD-based operating systems if you need to.